Here’s what you should know about getting eyelid surgery from one of the top plastic surgeons in Colorado Springs, Dr. Greg Liebscher:

 Learning about the risks:

 Patients must keep in mind that every individual is unique, and that each person may end up with different results.
 If a patient is considering any cosmetic procedure in the future, they are more than welcome to meet with Dr. Liebscher for a consultation.
 Patients must also be aware of all the risks that can occur during a cosmetic procedure.
 Risks such as blood clots, bleeding, as well as infections can happen, although, the risks aren’t high.
-Choosing a reputable plastic surgeon such as Dr. Gregory Liebscher will of course minimize a patient’s risks for any procedure.
+Choosing a reputable plastic surgeon such as Dr. Greg Liebscher will, of course, minimize a patient’s risks for any procedure.

 Determining the right eyelid surgery plan

-You can consult with Colorado Springs eyelid surgery specialist, Dr. Greg Liebscher (www.springsplasticsurgery.com), to discuss your options for treatments.
-To schedule a free and private consultation, call 719-634-2503.
+You can consult with Dr. Greg Liebscher to discuss your options for treatments.
+To schedule a free and private cosmetic consultation, call 719-634-2503.